Trump Will Be Commencement Speaker At Liberty University

-President Donald Trump will deliver the commencement speech to Liberty University graduates this year, according to statements by the White House and the University.
-This is the first time a sitting President has delivered the keynote address since George H.W.
+President Donald Trump will deliver the commencement speech to Liberty University graduates this year, according to statements by the White House and the university.
+This is the first time a sitting president has delivered the keynote address since George H.W.
 Bush in 1990.

 Liberty University is a private, non-profit Christian university associated with Southern Baptists.
-The current President is the son of the University’s founder, Jerry Falwell, who was well-known in his lifetime as pastor, televangelist, and conservative figure.
+The current president is the son of the university’s founder, Jerry Falwell, who was well-known in his lifetime as a pastor, televangelist, and conservative figure.

 Following a formal announcement from the White House of President Trump’s participation, Liberty University President Jerry Falwell provided more details about the upcoming event.